 Often you will only need to set up 2FA once on a device and it will be remembered until a new device is attempting to use the account.
 For example, two factor authentication will be prompted on your phone when it is used to access the account for the first time or periodically when a time out of the authenticated device occurs.
 This time out period changes between systems that you are authenticating to.

 Having two-factor authentication is important as it acts as a roadblock to hackers attempting to access your account.
 It is virtually impossible to access your account with it enabled without having access to your authentication devices such as your phone or tablet.

 The authentication method you choose to use will depend on the level of security you require and also which one you will feel more comfortable with using.

 There are several types of two-factor authentication available based on either something you know, something you have or something you are.
 Examples include:

 - SMS codes will be sent to your phone or another device that you specify.

 - security questions set up by you, which only you would know the answers to when prompted

 - a physical device, like a security token that generates temporary access codes

-- use fingerprint scan to access you apps.
+- use a fingerprint scan to access your apps.